Legality of euthanasia: Portugal

 The yet again reworded bill, which the head of state had vetoed on 29 April for the fourth time, was reconfirmed on 12 May by a majority in Parliament, finally being promulgated by the President on 16 May.
 Article 136.º, nº 2 of the Portuguese Constitution requires that, after the veto of a bill, "if the Assembly of the Republic confirms the vote by an absolute majority of the Deputies in office, the President of the Republic must promulgate the diploma within eight days of receiving it".
 MP Isabel Moreira said the Parliament was "reaffirming a law that has already been approved several times by a huge majority".

 The Law n.º 22/2023, of 22 May, legalized physician-assisted death, which can be done by physician-assisted suicide and euthanasia.
 Physician-assisted death can only be permitted to adults, by their own decision, who are experiencing suffering of great intensity and who have a permanent injury of extreme severity or a serious and incurable disease.
 Physician-assisted death can only occur by euthanasia when physician-assisted suicide is impossible due to the patient's physical incapacity.

-The law is not yet in force.
-It states in Article 31 that the government must approve the regulation of the law within 90 days of being published in the Diário da República, which would have been on 23 August 2023.
+The law is not yet in force, it's awaiting the drafting and approval of regulation by the government.
+The law states in Article 31 that the government must approve the regulation of the law within 90 days of being published in the Diário da República, which would have been on 23 August 2023.
 However, the regulation was not approved by this date.
 On 24 November 2023, the Ministry of Health said the regulation of the law would be the responsibility of the new government following the 10 March 2024 elections.
 According to Article 34, the law will only enter into force 30 days after the regulation is published.
+As of 1 May 2026 the regulation has not yet been drafted and approved.
+The centre-right government considers that conditions are not yet right to move forward, citing a lack of "legal certainty" and decisions by the Constitutional Court as the main obstacles.
+The legislation, published on 25 May 2023, allows for medically assisted death in cases of serious and incurable illness or permanent injury of extreme severity.
+However, several provisions were deemed unconstitutional, which, according to the government, affected central elements of the legislation.
+The government understands that this is a matter of high ethical, legal, and clinical sensitivity, requiring prudence before any progress is made.